hyperledger-archives/sawtooth-next-directory/README.md

 - they do not need to be rebuilt when local files change
 - most dependencies will have to be installed locally
 - _Sawtooth REST API_ and _Sawtooth shell_ containers are included for testing
+- Rethink's database admin panel is available at **http://localhost:9090**

 To start the dev containers, from the root project directory run: